A discrete approach to Rough Parabolic Equations: Uniqueness of the solution

 By using the same arguments on $\llbracket kT_1,(k+1)T_1 \rrbracket_n$, we get

 and it is now easy to establish that

-This inequality clearly proves the uniqueness of the solution and therefore enables to identify $y$ with the solution constructed in Section \ref{sec:existence}.
-This identification allows in turn to choose $\mu$ and $\ep$ as in Proposition \ref{prop:inter-exi} and to assert that $\cn_y \leq c_{x,f,\psi}$, which completes the proof of the result.
+This inequality clearly proves the uniqueness of the solution and therefore, it enables us to identify $y$ with the solution constructed in Section \ref{sec:existence}.
+This identification allows in turn to choose $\mu$ and $\ep$ as in Proposition \ref{prop:inter-exi} and to assert that $\cn_y \leq c_{x,f,\psi}$, which completes the proof.

 \end{proof}